 Our rowers, past and present, have also gone on to represent New Zealand on the international stage.
 Most recently current year 13 student Sofia Greenhalgh has been selected for the 2022 NZU19 team to compete in Varese, Italy in June 2022.
 Other recent Westlake international representatives include Leah Stanley (NZU23 2010, 2009) team, Amber Fordham (NZU21, 2016, 2015), Holly Gray (NZU21 2019), Sophie Egnot-Johnson (NZ U19 2018, NZU21 2019, NZU23 2022).

 Rowing is advertised at Westlake Girls early in Term 2 each year, our returning rowers begin winter training for the sport in late May early July each year.
-We offer a Learn to row program from June to September each year, this is available to all year 9-12 students who are interested.
-This program teaches students the basics of the rowing stroke & gives them an introduction to the sport, at the completion of the program students will apply to be selected for the summer rowing season.
-Selection is based on a mix of physical ability, attitude & commitment to the program, those successful will be welcomed to our summer Novice (first year rowers) program in September.
+We offer a Learn to Row programne from June to September each year, this is available to all Year 9-12 students who are interested.
+This programme teaches students the basics of the rowing stroke and gives them an introduction to the sport, at the completion of the programme students will apply to be selected for the summer rowing season.
+Selection is based on a mix of physical ability, attitude and commitment to the programme, those successful will be welcomes to our summer Novice (first year rowers) programme in September.